 Some additional gains could be realized with less complex switchbox requirements/implementations for the measurement paths that involve the NF measurement probe(s).
 On the other hand, some additional measurement uncertainties, discussed later, will have to be taken into account.

-Before new test case procedures, applicability statements, MUs/MTSUs, are developed based on the work summarized by RAN4 and new research efforts are started in RAN5, feedback is requested whether the ~14dB improvement in relaxations is sufficient (“good enough”).
+Before new test case procedures, applicability statements, MUs/MTSUs, are developed based on the work summarized by RAN4 and new research efforts are started in RAN5, feedback is requested whether the best case of ~14dB improvement in relaxations due to Free-Space Path Loss (FSPL) is sufficient (“good enough”).
+In the absence of the total improvement in relaxations, feedback from RAN5 is requested whether new NF methodologies should be considered if the relaxations cannot completely be eliminated.

-Proposal 1: RAN5 to determine whether the ~14dB improvement in relaxations is sufficient before integrating and further researching the new NF methodologies in test specifications and technical reports.
+Proposal 1: RAN5 to determine whether the new NF methodologies should be considered if the relaxations cannot be completely be eliminated.

 Use of FF Probe